 - Sweating profusely or hot/cold flashes

-- Feeling detached from your surrounds with possible fears of dying, losing control, or going crazy
+- Feeling detached from your surroundings with possible fears of dying, losing control, or going crazy

 How They Relate to Substance Abuse